isomorfeus/isomorfeus-puppetmaster/ruby/README.md

 - chromium - a real browser, headless, fast
 - chromium_wsl - as above but with options so it can execute within the Windows Linux WSL
 - chromium_debug - opens a chromium browser window with devtools enabled, useful for debugging tests
-- firefox - real firefox, running headless, not so fast
-- firefox_debug - opens a firefox browser window with devtools enabled, useful for debugging tests
 - jsdom - provides a dom implementation in javascript, can execute javascript in the document, super fast, headless, has certain limitations, especially because its not rendering anything (no element bounding box, etc.)
 - jsdom_canvas - jsdom driver with additional support for 'canvas', requires certain libraries to be installed, see: [canvas at github](https://github.com/Automattic/node-canvas)